ozharb/Bookmark-App/index.md

 The user can:

 - add bookmarks to my bookmark list.
-Bookmarks contain:
+Bookmarks contain: title, url link, description, rating (1-5).

-title
-url link
-description
-rating (1-5)

 - see a list of my bookmarks when I first open the app